ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ## Evolution replaces Thunderbird

-The Ubuntu MATE development team discussed the pros and cons of switching the default mail ✉️ client in Ubuntu MATE to [Evolution](https://wiki.gnome.org/Apps/Evolution).
+The Ubuntu MATE development team discussed the pros and cons of switching the default mail :email: client in Ubuntu MATE to [Evolution](https://wiki.gnome.org/Apps/Evolution).
 Here is a summary of our
 assessment: